Financial-ML/Market-Analysis-3/README.md

-# Market-Analysis-2
+# Market-Analysis-3

 ### Overview

-In Market Analysis 3 we change its component to improve performance and speed, plus that we merge all the component in two main programes Analyzer and Applier.
+In Market Analysis 3 we change its component to improve performance and speed, plus that we merge all the component in two main programes Analyzer and Applier, Also add a lot of Mobility for Analyzing the market.

 # Analyzer Components